Gazprom: Exports

 In September 2013, during the G20 summit, Gazprom signed an agreement with China National Petroleum Corporation (CNPC) that the Henry Hub index would not be used to settle prices for their trades.
-In May 2014, Russian President Putin met with General Secretary of the Chinese Communist Party Xi Jinping and negotiated a $400bn deal between the Gazprom and the CNPC.
+In May 2014, Russian president Putin met with General Secretary of the Chinese Communist Party Xi Jinping and negotiated a $400bn deal between the Gazprom and the CNPC.
 Under the contract, Russia was to supply 38 billion cubic meters of gas annually over 30 years for $350 per thousand cubic meters beginning in 2018.
 In 2013, the average price of Gazprom's gas in Europe was about $380 per thousand cubic meters.
 China offered a loan of about $50bn to finance the development of the gas fields and the construction of the pipeline by Russia up to the Chinese border, with the Chinese to build the remaining pipeline.

 In January 2023, as a result of the sanctions imposed on Russia following the 2022 invasion of Ukraine, Gazprom announced that its gas exports had fallen 45% from 185 billion cubic meters (Bcm) to 101 Bcm, mainly due to the loss of the European market.
 During 2023 exports fell again, with Europe purchasing just 28Bcm, a level not seen since the 1970s.

+Ukraine ended all Russian gas supplies to European customers through its pipelines when the transit deal ended on 31 December 2024.
+The pipelines served Slovakia and Austria, which both have since then made deals for natural gas purchases and imports.

+In December 2025, it was announced that Turkey finalized a one-year extension of its expiring gas import contracts with Russia that total 22 Bcm.
+When asked about the short-term contract, Turkish Energy Minister Bayraktar stated: "They will continue to be supplied by Gazprom next year.
+But we are focusing on more like short term... like one year".